hawkerboy7/de-builder/README.md

 	[de-nw-base](https://github.com/hawkerboy7/de-nw-base)
 	by providing arguments: `--de-base` and `--de-nw-base`
 - Add testing support with [Mocha](https://github.com/mochajs/mocha)
-- Support for more programming languages (.litcoffee?, stylus?, sass?, livescript?, ES6?)
+- Support for more programming languages (.scss?, .litcoffee?, .styl?, ES6?, .ls?)
 - And lots of other plans __these will be documented soon__